 My focus for the past decade has been on contemporary portraiture.
 Within this genre I have a particular interest in self-portraits.

 Publications include the catalogues for the David Hockney Portraits, National Portrait Gallery, 2006 and Lucian Freud Portraits, National Portrait Gallery, 2012.
 In 2006, she co-wrote The Portrait Now with Director, Sandy Nairne.
-She is currently working with Sandy on the 21st Century Portrait, due to be published later this year.
+She has also worked with Sandy on the 21st Century Portrait, published this year.